Effective from 24th December 2021

 Raw Data means any information or data relating to Respondents supplied by Customer, but excluding Respondent Data;

-Respondent Data means information or personal information (as that term is defined in the Data Protection Legislation) provided by a Respondent in the course of responding at an Event;
+Respondent Data means information or personal data (as that term is defined in the Data Protection Legislation) provided by a Respondent in the course of responding at an Event;

-Term means has the meaning given to it in the Order Form.
+Term has the meaning given to it in the Order Form.

 1.2.
 This Agreement has been drafted to cover the supply of both Services and Equipment to Customer.
 For the avoidance of doubt: